Coronavirus in bats affecting humans is rare: ICMR

 "Coronavirus is also found in bats.
 In the research conducted in China, it was found that coronavirus might have originated due to mutation in bats and affected humans.
 There is another possibility that bats might have transmitted the virus to mammals called pangolin and from pangolins, it got transmitted to humans," said Dr Gangakhedkar.

-Talking about recent research conducted by the ICMR on Indian species of bats, Dr Khedkar said, "We also conducted research and surveillance on bats in order to check if emerging infectious diseases are found in bats, we learnt that there are two types of bats, which carry coronavirus.
+Talking about recent research conducted by the ICMR on Indian species of bats, Dr Gangakhedkar said, "We also conducted research and surveillance on bats in order to check if emerging infectious diseases are found in bats, we learnt that there are two types of bats, which carry coronavirus.
 But it was not capable of affecting humans.
 It's rare, maybe once in 1000 years that the virus gets transmitted from bats to humans," said the ICMR chief scientist.

 In a first, Coronaviruses found in 2 species of Indian bats